Demonware/bladerunner/README.md

 	-P					Prompt for a different password
 	-S <password>		Supply a different password on the command line

-Using a file with a list of commands in it is an easy way to execute complex tasks on a multitude of remote hosts.
+Tip: Using a file with a list of commands in it is an easy way to execute complex tasks on a multitude of remote hosts.

 Bugs & TODO